 Supporting health and social care professionals

-:We support health and social care professionals in a number of different ways.
-This includes research, collaboration, training, providing resources, thought leadership and our annual ‘Digital Legacy Conference’.
-Further resources and information can be found below
+We empower health and social care professionals in a number of different ways.
+This includes research, collaboration, training, providing resources, sharing thought leadership and developing policies.
+Our annual ‘Digital Legacy Conference’ takes place in a different city every year.
+Some of our resources and further information can be found below

 Photo from Hospice UK’s annual Conference